LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/check-a-skill-s-shift-status-before-transferring.md

 In Conversation Orchestrator:

-1. Optionally, in the Conversation Context Service (CCS) module, create a namespace to store the shift status info.
-If you skip this step, the service creates itself when needed.
-2. Copy your developer key (Maven API key), so you can use it in calls to the CCS.
+* Copy your developer key (Maven API key), so you can use it in calls to the CCS.

 #### Step 3: Create a function that retrieves the shift status info and sends it to the CCS